parca-dev/parca-agent/README.md

                                 files.
       --socket-path=STRING      The filesystem path to the container runtimes socket.
 Leave this empty to use the defaults.
+      --profiling-duration=DURATION
+                                The agent profiling duration to use.
+Leave this empty to use the defaults.
 ```

 ### systemd